 This chapter discusses the most recent solutions for accelerating mobile data delivery, focusing on the different issues for achieving this goal.
 These issues include the efficiency of mobile data offloading, the impact of in-network caching on the alleviation of ever-growing mobile content demands, incentives of how these techniques could contribute to 5G research and finally the challenges in bringing the concept into reality.

 Mobile data offloading enables to dynamically deliver much of the cellular traffic through complementary wireless technologies.
-These techniques utilizes cost-effective options to provide ubiquitous connectivity for mobile Internet access.
+These techniques utilize cost-effective options to provide ubiquitous connectivity for mobile Internet access.
 Various open research areas where mobile data offloading will show great efficiency are explained.
 This includes the eNodeB or base station (BS) offloading that makes use of existing cellular infrastructures (i.e., BSes), the Wi-Fi and Femtocell offloading that deploy cost-effective facilities (i.e., access points), and device-level offloading (i.e., device-to-device (D2D) offloading) that utilizes end users’ equipment (e.g., smartphones and tablets, etc.).
 Offloading efficiency are discussed to show the effectiveness specific operation regimes can achieve.

 There are great concerns on tig htly coupled dependency on original data sources, and mobile users could easily suffer from the scarcity of content object resources.
-A typical example are P2P-like content delivery networks, where end users (or user devices) are both consumers and contributors.
+Typical examples are P2P-like content delivery networks, where end users (or user devices) are both consumers and contributors.
 By additionally accounting for such issues, researchers further account for the possibility of decoupling content availability dependency from original content sources.
 And a key enabling factor to achieve such goal could be the recently emerged technology, i.e., in-network caching, whereby the emerging Information-Centric Networking (ICN) performs its critical functionalities.

 Coupling ICN with mobile cellular network could be an attractive solution especially for the 5G network [1][2], in order to resolve the tension between the tremendous growth of mobile content traffic and backhaul bottleneck.
 The implications of in-network caching on network efficiency are discussed, highlighting various approaches focuses on the different issues for enhancing the mobile data offloading efficiency.
 These approaches include independent in-network caching scheme and cooperative caching approach.
 Some of the main challenges and incentives are elucidated.
 The chapter finally summarizes there research efforts and provides an overview on the mobile content delivery enhanced with offloading coupled with ICN techniques.